bueltge/wordpress-multisite-enhancements/readme.txt

 == Changelog ==
 = 1.3.8 () =
 * Fixed duplicated view on parent theme usage.
+* Adds status text to a site, if is a archived site on plugin/theme list.

 = 1.3.7 (2016-10-24) =
 * Fix the usage of plugins for each site in the network on the plugin network view.